Top 10 Most Famous Chefs in the World

 A post shared by Gordon Ramsay (@gordongram)

-Gordon Ramsay is the world’s most acclaimed chef; I’m sure this isn’t a shocker.
-The renowned British restaurateur, television personality, and master chef is widely known for his fiery temper on his many show, such as Hell’s Kitchen and unwavering standards when it comes to his cooking.
+Gordon Ramsay is the world’s most famous chef; I’m sure that’s not a surprise.
+The British restaurateur, TV personality and master chef is known for his fiery temper on his many shows and his high standards when it comes to his food.

-With an impressive 16 Michelin stars under his belt, Ramsay has revolutionized what excellence looks like in the culinary world.
-Notable establishments such as Restaurant Gordon Ramsay in London — which has held three Michelin stars since 2001 — and The Fat Cow in Los Angeles are just a few of the crown jewels that make up his flourishing empire.
+With 16 Michelin stars to his name, Ramsay has redefined what excellence looks like in the culinary world.
+Notable restaurants such as Restaurant Gordon Ramsay in London which has had 3 Michelin stars since 2001 and The Fat Cow in Los Angeles are just a few of the crown jewels in his empire.

-Not many people know this, but Gordon Ramsay actually had a career in soccer before embarking on his celebrated culinary journey.
-The legendary British chef once played for the Glasgow Rangers youth team, but sadly his dreams of becoming a professional were cut short due to an unfortunate injury.
+Not many people know this but Gordon Ramsay had a career in football before he became a famous chef.
+The British chef played for the Glasgow Rangers youth team but his dreams of being a pro were cut short due to an injury.

-He then decided to pursue a career in the culinary industry and attended culinary school.
-He later went on to work under some of the most renowned chefs in the world, including Marco Pierre White and Guy Savoy, before opening his own restaurants and becoming a household name through his many television shows.
+He then decided to pursue a career in the culinary industry and went to culinary school.
+He later worked under some of the world’s top chefs including Marco Pierre White and Guy Savoy before opening his own restaurants and becoming a TV household name.

 2. Julia Child

-Julia Child was a pioneering force in the world of American cooking.
-She was an acclaimed chef, author, and television personality who is remembered for introducing French cuisine to America through her groundbreaking cookbook, “Mastering the Art of French Cooking”, as well as her highly-rated cooking show, “The French Chef.”
+Julia Child was a trailblazer in American cooking.
+She was a chef, author and TV personality who introduced French cuisine to America through her book “Mastering the Art of French Cooking” and her TV show “The French Chef”.

-One little-known fact about Julia Child is that she worked for the Office of Strategic Services (OSS) before becoming a chef during World War II.
-The OSS was the precursor to the Central Intelligence Agency (CIA), and she worked as a top-secret research assistant.
-She was posted to Sri Lanka and China, where she worked to decrypt messages.
+One interesting fact about Julia Child is that she worked for the Office of Strategic Services (OSS) before becoming a chef during World War II.
+The OSS was the precursor to the Central Intelligence Agency (CIA) and she was a top-secret research assistant.
+She was posted to Sri Lanka and China where she worked on decoding messages.

-After the war, Julia Child ventured back to the United States before deciding to further her culinary knowledge at Le Cordon Bleu in Paris.
-It was there that she went on to etch her name in history as an esteemed chef, author, and television personality.
+After the war Julia Child returned to the US before deciding to further her culinary education at Le Cordon Bleu in Paris.
+It was there that she went on to become a famous chef, author and TV personality.

-The move allowed her to introduce French cooking techniques and recipes to American audiences through “Mastering the Art of French Cooking” and the popular cooking show “The French Chef.”
-This has had a far-reaching ripple effect within the food industry, with Julia Child’s influence still being felt today.
+The move allowed her to introduce French cooking to American audiences through “Mastering the Art of French Cooking” and the TV show “The French Chef”.
+This has had a lasting impact on the food industry and Julia Child’s influence is still felt today.

 3. Wolfgang Puck